Meniscus Tear: Gentle Non-Invasive Care Options

 - Difficulty turning the body when feet are firmly planted on the ground

-- Difficulty and pain when bending at the knees or squatting
+- Difficulty and discomfort when bending at the knees or squatting

-What Is The Mechanism Of Pain In Damaged Or Torn Meniscus?
+What Is The Mechanism Of Discomfort In Damaged Or Torn Meniscus?

-The study in the Annal of the Rheumatic Diseases suggests that meniscal damage leads to the sensation of pain and a significant increase in the number of pain-sensing nerve fibers or cells.
+The study in the Annal of the Rheumatic Diseases suggests that meniscal damage leads to the sensation of discomfort and a significant increase in the number of discomfort-sensing nerve fibers or cells.

 Meniscal tears are treatable and recoverable without surgery or steroid injections.
-The consensus on meniscal treatment is a non-surgical approach.
-Surgical interventions and steroidal steroid injections have been found ineffective and harmful.
+The consensus on meniscal care is a non-surgical approach.
+Surgical interventions and steroidal steroid injections have been found inefficient and harmful.
 According to published studies, the invasive procedures are linked to arthritic and degenerative changes so severe that most need a Total Knee Replacement (TKR) within a few short years after meniscal surgery.

-What Is The Best Non-Invasive Treatment For A Tron Meniscus
+What Is The Recommended Non-Invasive Care For A Tron Meniscus

-If you have knee pain and the cause is identified as a meniscal tear or ligamentous tears, you should consider therapy.
-The best non-surgical treatment for a torn meniscus is a focused and targeted treatment through meniscus-specific methods of chiropractic adjustments combined with physiotherapy, rehabilitation, and dietary supplements.
+If you have knee discomfort and the cause is identified as a meniscal tear or ligamentous tears, you should consider therapy.
+The recommended non-surgical care for a torn meniscus is a focused and targeted care through meniscus-specific methods of chiropractic adjustments combined with physiotherapy, rehabilitation, and dietary supplements.
 Steroid injections (steroid, PRP & STEM cells) have not yielded the improvements many with torn meniscus hope.

 Physiotherapy alone for meniscal tear is not adequate.
 To heal a torn meniscus, you will also need the thigh bone (femur) and the shinbone (tibia) to align correctly.
 Aligning the knee joint through issues manipulations is challenging as it needs specificity, a specialized set of skills, and experience.
 Moreover, you should avoid body alignment or knee realignment provided by bonesetter (tit-tar) and physiotherapists as they are meniscus specific.